14 Best Alternatives to Power Automate in 2026

 Strengths

-• No-code empowers business users to design and deploy workflows without developer involvement.
+• No-code lets business users design and deploy workflows without developer involvement

 Limitations

-• May require workarounds for complex cross-platform automation.
+• May require workarounds when building complex workflows (e.g., cross-platform automation)

 13. Nintex

-Nintex is a comprehensive, low-code automation platform that combines workflow automation, document generation, process intelligence, robotic process automation (RPA), and AI-driven capabilities to streamline operations, reduce manual work, and improve efficiency.
+Nintex is a comprehensive, low-code automation platform that combines workflow automation, document generation, process intelligence, robotic process automation, and AI-driven capabilities to streamline operations, reduce manual work, and improve efficiency.

 Strengths